Interdisciplinary Research Seminars

 Hall Center seminars are open to interested faculty, staff and graduate students.

 If you would like seminar paper password information, email hchseminars@ku.edu.
-You can sign-up to receive e-mail updates for individual seminars by filling out this online form.
+You can sign-up to receive e-mail updates for individual seminars by filling out one of these forms.

 Complete seminar schedules are available on the seminar schedule page.